 E. Manołowa, Inwestycje rosyjskie w Bułgarii [Russian investments in Bulgaria], Sofia, 03.11.1997 Ibidem not those of leading financial firms.
 Gas pipeline projects, projects in the nuclear energy sector, electricity and oil transit, possible participation in the Neftochim petrochemical plant's privatization, were an example of Russia's implementation of its geopolitical motives, aimed at creating mechanisms for political influence from outside".
-Therefore, gas supplies talks quickly turned into the leading problem in Russian-Bulgarian relations.
+Therefore, gas supplies' talks quickly turned into the leading problem in Russian-Bulgarian relations.
 The once inherited structure of energy supplies made Bulgaria dependent on Russia's policy.
-In the political sphere, Bulgaria has become an object of special interest to Russian military and foreign policy.
+"In the political sphere, Bulgaria has become an object of special interest to Russian military and foreign policy.
 It was one of the countries which, over the years, showed their susceptibility to political and military as well as military-technical pressure, and which systematically defended Russia's interests while developing its foreign and defense policy.
 It took years for Moscow to realize that Sofia would defend its interests by aspiring to NATO and the European Union.
 The apparent failure of the Russian geopolitical strategy in the Balkans was the explanation for the sharp economic pressure from Russia to impose the political will on Bulgaria".
-The specific participation in the project participation in the sharp economic pressure from Russia to impose the political will on Bulgaria".
-The specific participation in the participation in th
+27

-24 E. Manołowa, Prasa bułgarska o rosyjskiej dostawie broni [Bulgarian press on the Russian arms supply], Sofia, 30.06.1995
+&lt;sup>24 E. Manołowa, Prasa bułgarska o rosyjskiej dostawie broni [Bulgarian press on the Russian arms supply], Sofia, 30.06.1995

-25 Kan, Kapital o stosunkach bulgarsko-rosyjskich [Capital on Bulgarian-Russian relations], PAP, 27.05.1997
+&lt;sup>25 Kan, Kapital o stosunkach bulgarsko-rosyjskich [Capital on Bulgarian-Russian relations], PAP, 27.05.1997

 When in February 1997, the Bulgarian government decided to begin its efforts to obtain full membership in NATO officially, Bulgarian-Russian relations reached the most critical level in the history of cooperation.
 In bilateral relations, important economic issues remained unresolved.
-There was no contract for importing natural gas, and the case of the customs tariffs on Bulgarian goods exported to Russia remained unclear28.
+There was no contract for importing natural gas, and the case of the customs tariffs on Bulgarian goods exported to Russia remained unclear.
 Neftochim became an example of the strong dependence of the Bulgarian economy on energy supplies from Russia.
 Oil, gas, fuel for the Kozloduy nuclear power plant could be stopped at any time.
 Fuel price increases posed a severe threat to the Bulgarian economy.
-In 1997, Bulgaria was utterly dependent on Russia's gas supplies, imported in the amount of 6.5 billion cubic meters annually.29 As a result of the "gas war" between the state-owned supplier Bulgargaz - the owner of the pipeline network in the country and the private companies Overgas and Multigroup, associated with Russia's Gazprom, its price continued to rise.
-To bypass the country through which the transport to Turkey passes, Russia concluded an agreement with Ankara to build the "Blue Stream" gas pipeline30.
+In 1997, Bulgaria was utterly dependent on Russia's gas supplies, imported in the amount of 6.5 billion cubic meters annually.
+As a result of the "gas war" between the state-owned supplier Bulgargaz - the owner of the pipeline network in the country and the private companies Overgas and Multigroup, associated with Russia's Gazprom, its price continued to rise.
+To bypass the country through which the transport to Turkey passes, Russia concluded an agreement with Ankara to build the "Blue Stream" gas pipeline.
 The cost of the investment leading through the Black Sea amounted to USD 3.3 billion.
-31. The first deliveries via the pipeline were made at the end of 200232.
+31. The first deliveries via the pipeline were made at the end of 2002.
 Russia, in this case, again followed its typical pattern.
 It interrupted gas

-26 E. Manołowa, Parlament przyjął deklarację o stosunkach z Rosją [Parliament adopted a declaration on relations with Russia], 24.10.1997
+&lt;sup>26 E. Manołowa, Parlament przyjął deklarację o stosunkach z Rosją [Parliament adopted a declaration on relations with Russia], 24.10.1997

-28 E. Manołowa, Problemy we współpracy gospodarczej Bułgaria-Rosja [Problems in economic cooperation Bulgaria-Russia], Sofia, 25.09.1997
+&lt;sup>28 E. Manołowa, Problemy we współpracy gospodarczej Bułgaria-Rosja [Problems in economic cooperation Bulgaria-Russia], Sofia, 25.09.1997